-To anticipate, mitigate and control operational risk; Citibank UAE has adopted the Governance, Risk and Compliance (GRC) & comprehensive self-assessment program, methodology and tools - "Manager's Control Assessment" which support managers in mitigating their GRC risks through consistent (i) risk and control identification; (ii) risk and control assessment and monitoring; (iii) residual risk management.
+To anticipate, mitigate and control operational risk; Citibank NA UAE has adopted the Governance, Risk and Compliance (GRC) & comprehensive self-assessment program, methodology and tools - "Manager's Control Assessment" which support managers in mitigating their GRC risks through consistent (i) risk and control identification; (ii) risk and control assessment and monitoring; (iii) residual risk management.

 Operational Risk is managed through local and regional in-business risk and compliance & control resources supported by a centralized team of Operational Risk specialists.
 Localized governance is achieved through Citibank N.A.
-UAE, Business Risk and Controls Committee ("BRCC") subject also to EMEA regional oversight from the EMEA Risk Committee, EMEA Operational Risk Forum, and Regional Heads of Business Sectors and Functions.
+UAE, Risk Management Committee ("RMC").

-UAE Business Risk and Controls Committee ("BRCC")
+UAE Risk Management Committee("RMC")

-The Business Risk and Controls Committee (BRCC) is a key risk and control committee, and it plays an essential governance role in identifying, measuring, monitoring, reporting and managing of Governance Risk & Compliance (GRC) risks.
-The BRCC brings together the three lines of defense with a common goal: ensuring that a strong risk and control framework and a culture of risk awareness are maintained across the franchise.
+The Risk Management Committee (RMC) is a key risk and control committee, and it plays an essential governance role in identifying, measuring, monitoring, reporting and managing of Governance Risk & Compliance (GRC) risks.
+The RMC brings together the three lines of defense with a common goal: ensuring that a strong risk and control framework and a culture of risk awareness are maintained across the franchise.